 I believe apophenia occurs when we fail to acknowledge the possibility of random, causeless influences.

 I think we’re biased towards cause and effect.
-Though this is usually a useful bias, sometimes things do just happen.
+Though this is usually a useful bias, sometimes events do just happen.
 Not all events have clear, transparent causes.

 Believe in randomness.